jenkinsci/embeddable-build-status-plugin/CONTRIBUTING.md

 Before submitting your change, please assure that you've added tests which verify your change.

+## Code formatting

+Source code and pom file formatting is maintained by the `spotless` maven plugin.
+Before submitting a pull request, confirm the formatting is correct with:

+* `mvn spotless:apply`

 ## Code Coverage

 [JaCoCo code coverage](https://www.jacoco.org/jacoco/) reporting is available as a maven target and can be displayed by the [Jenkins warnings next generation plugin](https://plugins.jenkins.io/warnings-ng/).